 Once you’ve completed the General settings, move down to the Spam Protection and Security settings.

 These options will help prevent spam submissions and other problems with your forms:

-- Enable anti-spam protection — Stop contact form spam with the anti-spam feature, hCaptcha, or Google reCAPTCHA.
-The anti-spam setting is automatically enabled on all new forms and uses invisible form tokens to detect and block suspicious form entries.
+- Enable anti-spam protection — The anti-spam setting is automatically enabled on all new forms and uses invisible form tokens to detect and block suspicious form entries.

 - Enable Akismet anti-spam protection — If you’re using the Akismet plugin to prevent spam, you can enable it for this form here.